calebsponheim/intermittent_control_project/docs/dissertation_log.md

 The worry in the back of my mind is that the data I collected is garbage.

 Headpost surgery is next thursday.

+### Update from 7/22/19

+I have definitively transitioned into writing mode for my qualifying exam.
+I have a week and a half until my first practice talk in front of an audience, and I'm worried about meeting that deadline in time.
+I have to prepare slides in addition to preparing my thesis proposal in style of an NRSA, so that's terrifying.

+I still have questions about including human work or not in my proposal (future plans, if everything goes well, sort of thing)

+I should include some slides in my presentation talking about the task Dalton and I are developing together for the BMI study, in addition to flying out and learning about the system.
+It's possible that I could carve out my own thing there.

+At this point, I have a draft of my specific aims, and I'm probably a third of the way through my written proposal. much farther to go.